Code-Institute-Submissions/kboa_ecommerce_store-2/README.md

-# Mother's Tongue Blog
+# KBOA Foods
-KBOA Foods is an ecommerce foodstore in gbagada.
-The application was built for ease of shopping from anywhere on the website and the items delivered to the client's location.
+KBOA Foods is an ecommerce foodstore in Gbagada Lagos Nigeria.
+The web application was built for ease of shopping from anywhere and the items delivered to the client's location.
 The store is a full fledge ecommerce application that has been integrated with AWS and Stripe for payment details to conclude its transaction.

 <p> Users with the weblink can shop from the website </p>